aaronriekenberg/go-tetris/README.md

 TUI and WASM tetris in go using [tcell](https://github.com/gdamore/tcell).

-This program can be used either in a terminal as a native app, or as a [WASM app](https://github.com/gdamore/tcell/blob/main/README-wasm.md) in a web browser.
+Can be used either in a terminal as a native app, or as a [WASM app](https://github.com/gdamore/tcell/blob/main/README-wasm.md) in a web browser.

 ## Run WASM app in a web browser: